PyLav/PyLav/README.md

 Note - All environment variables except `PYLAV__LOGGER_PREFIX` can be configured from the `pylav.yaml` file which should reside in the home directory of the user running the bot.
 An example of the file can be found at [pylav.example.yaml](./pylav.example.yaml), if you don't create the file yourself pylav will do so on the first run, and once the file exists it will be preferred over the Environment Variable set.
 #### Required
+- PyLav has a configuration file usually stored on the users home directory, this file is called `pylav.yaml`.
+  -  For environments where the home directory is not writable or an existing file should be used instead, the file specified via the `PYLAV__YAML_CONFIG` environment variable (Note: this should be a valid YAML file).
 - Env Vars to connect the lib to the PostgresSQL server All Envvars default to AsyncPG [defaults](https://magicstack.github.io/asyncpg/current/api/index.html#connection)
   - PYLAV__POSTGRES_PORT